Pal Shazar: Career

-Slow Children released two albums on the RCA Records label, the self titled debut in 1981 and Mad About Town in 1982.
+Slow Children released two albums on the RCA Records label, the self-titled debut in 1981 and Mad About Town in 1982.
 Shazar released several CDs, starting in the 1990s, on various labels.

 Shazar co-wrote several songs with Matthew Sweet for his album Inside (1986), and wrote lyrics for Sara Lee for her album Make It Beautiful (2000).

-Shazar is also a painter; an example of her work is featured on the cover of The Waterboys' Dream Harder album, and she has self-published a book of lyrics and art, Pal Shazar: The Illustrated Lyrics, in 2008.
+As a painter, her artwork was featured on the cover of The Waterboys' Dream Harder album.

+She self-published a book of lyrics and art, Pal Shazar: The Illustrated Lyrics, in 2008.

-Shazar was featured on the cover of photographer Linda Troeller's book The Erotic Lives of Women, which included photos that were also used for the graphics of Shazar's 1997 album Woman Under the Influence.
+Shazar was featured on the cover of photographer Linda Troeller's 1998 book The Erotic Lives of Women, which included photos that were also used for the cover art of Shazar's 1997 album Woman Under the Influence.

-In May 2011, Shazar's first novel, Janitor, was self-published.
-It is an erotic story as told by the title character.
-The man's point of view is also expressed in the accompanying CD of 13 songs that illustrate every chapter.
-An excerpt from the book was previously published in a Penthouse feature "Women's Erotic Fiction".

-In 2013, she self-published Pal Shazar's La Strada, a collection of 42 paintings, inspired by the 1954 film of the same name.
+In 2013, she self-published Pal Shazar's La Strada, a collection of 42 paintings, inspired by the Fellini film La Strada.

+In 2015, she self-published You Don't Know Me, a collection of pastel portraits.

+As a writer, Shazar self-published her novel, Janitor, in 2011.
+An excerpt from the book was previously published in 2004 for the Penthouse feature "Women's Erotic Fiction".

+Alexandria Quarterly Publications (AQP) published a collection of her short stories, Deliver Love, in 2017, and Volleyball on Tuinal, a collection of poems, in 2021.
+Shazar wrote a collection of songs based on her novel Janitor, and AQP published a book of the lyrics in 2019, which was packaged with a CD of the songs.

 In January 2013, Shazar and her husband, singer/songwriter Jules Shear, released Shear Shazar.
-Their follow-up EP was released in 2014.
+Their follow-up EP Mess You Up was released in 2014.